bkocsis3/rpa-challenge/README.md

    ```

 ### 🏃Running the Solution (Without Docker, Just Python, Assuming on Windows)
-You can run this solution in two ways.
+You can run this solution one of two ways.
-1. Headed (for Visual Debugging):
+- Headed (for Visual Debugging):
    ``` bash#
    py rpa-challenge.py --headtype=headed
    ```
-2. Headless (for Fast, Efficient Execution):
+- Headless (for Fast, Efficient Execution):
     ``` bash#
    py rpa-challenge.py
    ```